tekknolagi/tekknolagi.github.com/_posts/2025-05-28-overflow-check.md

 * other bookkeeping

-Instead of locking these components so that only one thread can use those shared resources at a time, runtime implementors tend to instead shard them: each thread gets its own slice to work with privately.
+Instead of locking these components so that only one thread can use those shared resources at a time, runtime implementors tend to shard them: each thread gets its own slice to work with privately.

 This means that each thread might have a separate mini-heap that it can use privately until exhaustion, and only then request a stop-the-world event.
 But